Catherine Fulop

-Catherine Amanda Fulop García (born March 11, 1965) is a Venezuelan actress, model, beauty pageant contestant, television presenter and radio host.
+Catherine Amanda Fulop García (born 11 March 1965) is a Venezuelan and Argentine actress, model, beauty pageant contestant, television presenter and radio host.
 She participated in the Miss Venezuela 1986, finishing as the fourth runner–up and in Miss Latin America, finishing as the third runner–up.
 Fulop has since launched a successful acting career throughout Latin America, most notably on television.

 Biography

 Catherine Amanda Fulop García was born on March 11, 1965, in Caracas, Venezuela.
 She is the fifth daughter of a large family, of a Venezuelan mother and Hungarian father, who emigrated to Venezuela after World War II.
 She has six sisters and one brother.

 Personal life

 Since 1990, she was married to actor Fernando Carrillo.
 The couple divorced in 1994 with Catherine Fulop accusing Carrillo of infidelity.

-On April 3, 1998, she married the Argentine actor and businessman Osvaldo Sabatini, brother of the popular Argentine tennis player Gabriela Sabatini.
-On April 19, 1996, she gave birth to the couple's first child, a girl, whom they called Oriana Sabatini.
-On June 1, 1999, she gave birth to the couple's second child, a girl, whom they called Tiziana Beatriz Sabatini Fulop.
+On 3 April 1998, she married the Argentine actor and businessman Osvaldo Sabatini, brother of the popular Argentine tennis player Gabriela Sabatini.
+On 19 April 1996, she gave birth to the couple's first child, a girl, whom they called Oriana Sabatini.
+On 1 June 1999, she gave birth to the couple's second child, a girl, whom they called Tiziana Beatriz Sabatini Fulop.
 Catherine Fulop and Osvaldo Sabatini briefly separated in 2001, but eventually reconciled.
 The family currently resides in Buenos Aires, Argentina.